jianhua222/Point-A-to-Point-B-/README.md

 5.As a player, I want to interact with the game via some method of controlling so that I can interact with the environment and progress through the game.

-6.As a player, I want to be able to attack, so I can kill the enemies that try to attack me.As a player, I want to be able to jump, so I can avoid enemy’s attacks.
+6.As a player, I want to be able to attack, so I can kill the enemies that try to attack me.As a player, I want to be able to jump, so I can avoid enemyâ€™s attacks.

 7.As a user, I want to see some animations so I can have more enjoyment when I play.